Rationale, Operational approach and criteria, Detailed guidelines for habitats and species groups.

-A revision of Part 2 chapters is underway and as of June 2019 about half of the reviewed chapters have been published and progress is being made with the rest.
+A revision of Part 2 chapters is underway and as of February 2021 over half (about 60%) of the reviewed chapters have been published, and progress is being made with the rest.

 The SSSI Biological Guidelines chapters are listed below.
 Where revisions are underway, the link is to the old version of the guidelines.